funttastic/kujira-quickstart-guide/readme.md

 >
 > telegram.listen_commands

-Add your telegram token: to
+Add your telegram token to:

 > telegram.token